SurfaceJS/surface/packages/@surface/custom-element/readme.md

 The above expression only be reevaluated when the properties **`host.value`** or **`item.value`** changes since the variables like **amount** are not reactive.

 ### Computed properties
-Since readonly properties cannot be observed, to make them reactive it is necessary to map their dependencies ([see more](#helpers)).
+Since readonly properties cannot be observed, to make them reactive it is necessary to map their dependencies using the `@computed` decorator.

 ```ts
 import CustomElement, { computed, element } from "@surface/custom-element";